 Cancers that can cause you to have blood in your saliva are:

 - Mouth cancer.
 This is also called oral cancer or oral cavity cancer.
-It occurs on the inside of the mouth on the gums, tongue, or cheeks, or roof or floor of the mouth.
+It occurs on the inside of your mouth on your gums, tongue, cheeks, or on the roof or floor of your mouth.

 - Throat cancer.
-This cancer is characterized by tumors that develop in the pharynx (throat), larynx (voice box), or tonsils.
+This cancer presents as tumors that develop in your pharynx (throat), larynx (voice box), or tonsils.

 - Leukemia.
-This cancer affects the blood and bone marrow.
+This cancer affects your blood and bone marrow.

 Your doctor will discuss treatment options tailored to the stage of the cancer, its specific location, the type of cancer, your current health, and a number of other factors.
 Treatment might include:

-Schedule regular visits with your dentist for cleaning and exams.
+Try to schedule regular appointments with your dentist for cleaning and exams every 6 months.
 Consider making an immediate appointment if you notice symptoms such as:

 - recurring canker sores